Atenius Murip

 Atenius Murip (born 20 April 1974) is an Indonesian politician and retired aviation officer who is serving as the Regent of Jayawijaya since 2025.
-Previously, he served in the army, with his last office being the commander of the Jayawijaya Military District from 2022 to 2024.
-He was notable for being the first indigenous Papuan to command the district.
+Previously, he served in the army, with his last office being the commander of the Jayawijaya Military District (2022-2024).
+He was the first indigenous Papuan to command the district.

 Early life and education

 Murip was born on 20 April 1974 in Megapura, Wamena, the capital of Jayawijaya, as the son of Aren Murip, a priest, and Namlea Wetipo.
-Murip began his studies at a state-run elementary school in his village and finished in 1989.
+Murip began his studies at a state-run elementary school in his village and graduated in 1989.
 He was then adopted by a soldier and was brought to Jayapura for holiday.
 Murip later remarked that he was so comfortable in Jayapura that his teacher later expelled him from the junior high school.
 Murip was then enrolled at a state junior high school in Sentani, Jayapura, and completed his education there in 1992.
-He later attended the Jayapura State High School and obtained his diploma from the high school in 1995.
+He later attended the Jayapura State High School and obtained his diploma in 1995.
 Raised in a religious household, Murip was accustomed to leadership roles from an early age, frequently leading Sunday school and youth church activities.
 He received his bachelor's and master's degree in law from the 17 August 1945 University in Semarang in 2006 and 2009, respectively.